yasemindk/Senior_Design_Project_Final_2023/README.md

 You can see compare of models in senior_project_models.xlsx file.

-project_demo.mp4, includes a quick demo of user interface.
+project_demo.mp4, includes a quick demo of flask web application.

 ResearchReport, contains Senior Design Project Report for whole project.